nyholme/nyholme.github.io/_news/leipzig-gtml-2025.md

 related_posts: false
 ---

-I will be giving a lightning talk at the [Workshop on Geometry, Topology and Machine Learning Workshop](https://www.mis.mpg.de/events/series/workshop-on-geometry-topology-and-machine-learning-gtml-2025) at the Max Planck Institute for Mathematics in the Sciences in Leipzig :de:
+I gave a lightning talk at the [Workshop on Geometry, Topology and Machine Learning Workshop](https://www.mis.mpg.de/events/series/workshop-on-geometry-topology-and-machine-learning-gtml-2025) at the Max Planck Institute for Mathematics in the Sciences in Leipzig :de: